ethical-se/ese-practices/ESE-FutureWork.md

 ## Future Work

-ESE is maintenance mode.
+ESE is in maintenance mode.
 If method research and development continue at some point, possible future work includes:

 * Adopt and extend ESE for responsible AI
 * Provide more application/adoption [examples](/examples/)